mitigation-controller/mitc/doc/User_Manual.md

 ### Output
 The results will be saved in the selected output folder.

+Figure below:
-* Left: project network with nodes being the activities and links being the activities relationships.
+* Left figure: project network with nodes being the activities and links being the activities relationships.
 The number on the link represents the duration of the activity on the start edge of the link and the number on the node represents the activity's ID.

-* Right: the cumulative probability of project completion time for three cases:
+* Right figure: the cumulative probability of project completion time for three cases:
-1) No Mit: simulaion result with NO mitigation measures included
+1) No Mit: simulation with NO mitigation measures included
-2) Permanent: simulation result with ALL mitigation measures included
+2) Permanent: simulation with ALL mitigation measures included
-3) Tentative: simuation result with the OPTIMAL mitigation measures (the MitC)
+3) Tentative: simuation with the OPTIMAL mitigation measures (the MitC)

 <p align="center">
   <img width="500" src=figures/Slide13.PNG>
 </p>

+Figure below:

 * Left: probability density function (PDF) of the mitigation cost for two cases:
 1) Permanent: the distribution of mitigation cost when ALL mitigtion measures are included